The body is built to detox.

 * It’s important not to turn your head during this pose.
 After the Bridge, try hugging your knees to your chest for a counterpose.

-The Camel Pose is a fantastic heart opener.
+Ustrasana or Camel Pose is an intermediate pose, and a fantastic heart opener.
 This is a more advanced pose than the beginner’s variation of the Bridge Pose.
-Exercise with caution if you have any low back or neck injury and high and low blood pressure.
+Exercise with caution if you have any low back or neck injury and high or low blood pressure.

 Benefits » Poses that open the chest are good to counter congestion or stagnation.
 Backbends are also very useful to increase metabolism.
 The thyroid and the pituitary glands are stimulated.

 Inversions such as headstands or shoulderstands may sound daunting.
-Get the benefits of an inversion by doing this easy pose by resting your legs against the wall.
+Start with this easy pose and get the benefits of an inversion.
+Rest your legs comfortably against the wall.
 It’s not only a great detox pose, but an antidote to exhaustion.
-Try it at the end of a long day at work.
+Viparita Karini is a great one for the end of the day, or anytime you are feeling tired.

 For this pose, you can either have your legs straight against the wall or bent at the knees.
 The idea is to get the legs resting comfortably against the wall, along with the backs of your thighs, and the upper body relaxing on the floor.